 If a driver exceeds a permanent posted speed limit by more than 40km/h, there is an automatic 28-day licence suspension.

 If a driver exceeds a temporary speed limit by more than 50km/h, there is an automatic 28-day licence suspension.

 The signs below mean that you are coming up to a crash site.
 Slow down and drive at 20km/h or less until you have passed the crash site.

 The signs below will be displayed on school buses.
-If a school bus has stopped to let children on or off, you must slow down and drive at 20km/h or less until you are well past the bus, no matter what direction you are coming from.
+If a school bus has stopped you must slow down and drive at 20km/h or less until you are well past (no matter which direction you are coming from) if:

 School bus signs

 Note: you may also see ‘Kura’, the Māori word for school, on a bus.